latj/hub-spoke-microhack/README.md

 ## Task 5: Implement policy with Azure Firewall rules and route table for subnet to subnet traffic.

-To able to test this we need to have a subnets in the same vnet.
+In this task you send traffic to an other subnet in the same VNet to the firewall.
+To able to test this we need to have a new subnets in the same vnet.
 So we will start to create an extra subnet in the spoke you created before.
 And we also create an VM in that subnet.

-You can use the following command.
+You can use the following commands to create a new *subnet* in **vnet-spoke2**

 ````Bash